-- No waterborne disease outbreaks associated with drinking water have occurred in the state since 1995, with the exception of a small outbreak in 2001 at a church camp using wells.
+- The number of waterborne disease outbreaks associated with drinking water in PA has decreased significantly since 1995 due to increased efforts by PA state regulators and water system staff.
 The U.S. Centers for Disease Control and the Environmental Protection Agency jointly released disease information in a summary titled, "Surveillance for Waterborne-Disease Outbreaks" published in a November 2002 Morbidity and Mortality Weekly Report [CDC Surveillance Summaries, November 22, 2002 / Vol. 51 / No. SS-8].
 The summary showed no Pennsylvania waterborne disease outbreaks for 1997 and 1998, which follows a previous report that revealed no outbreaks for 1996 either.
 These reports typically lag two to three years while the agencies compile and analyze outbreak data from all fifty states.

 - The percentage of water treatment plants receiving a "commendable" or "satisfactory" performance rating has more than doubled.
 In light of new research indicating that a higher level of plant performance is necessary to remove pathogens, and in anticipation of more stringent regulations, the Department's on-site FPPE reviews have progressively become more rigorous in order to encourage systems to produce finished water quality that is better than current regulatory standards.
 When considering the more rigorous program standards, the current rating status shows a remarkable trend of improving filter plant performance in the state.